dips-21/my_practice/SELENIUM Interview.md

 36) We do create a reference variable ' driver ' of type WebDriver -> WebDriver driver = new ChromeDriver();
 instead of creating -> ChromeDriver driver = new ChromeDriver();   what is the purpose of doing this way?
+-> For writing selenium automation code once and running it on different browsers few things to understand , we cannot create object for WD interface we created objets for IEDriver, SafariDriver, Chrome etc.can be upcasted to WD interface.
--> If we create a reference variable driver of type WD then we could use the same driver variable to work with any browser of our choice such as IEDriver, SafariDriver etc.
+If we create a reference variable driver of type WD interface then we could use the same driver variable to work with any browser of our choice such as IEDriver, SafariDriver, Chrome etc.

 37) what are the diff  you have faced in selenium WD?
 - WebDriverException
 - TimeoutException
 - NoAlertPresentException
 - NoSuchWindowException
-- NoSuchElementException
+- NoSuchElementException   -> when locators is not available in webpage
+- NoSuchFrameException
+- invalidSelectorException  -> not proper given xpath (// is proper but we take /// then got )
+- ElementNotInteractableException - > hidden button
+- NoSuchSessionException - After quitting browser if we try to perform action

  - Element Not Visible Exception
  While running Selenium tests, it is common for testers to get the message “Element Not Visible Exception“.